Managing Remote Mounts¶

 When a server shuts down, all the mounts are disconnected.

 The API supports passing many mount options.
 Not all of them are supported by a server.
-After a mount is connected, you might see the options field has many options which were not passed by you or some options have been eliminated that were passed by you.
-The options field shows the effective options only.
+After a mount is connected, you might see the options field has many options that were not passed by you or some options have been eliminated that were passed by you.
+The options field shows effective options only.
 The applied options are gathered after a mount is connected.

 The API also restricts usage of some mount options.

-Following mount options are enforced and added to the list of options for all mounts:
+The following mount options are enforced and added to the list of options for all mounts: